Vidya Rafika Toyyiba

 Vidya Rafika Rahmatan Toyyiba (born 27 May 2001) is an Indonesian rifle shooter.
 She won two gold medal at the 2019 Southeast Asian Games in the Philippines.
-She was the first Indonesian shooter to qualify for the now postponed 2020 Summer Olympics in Tokyo.
+She was the first Indonesian shooter to qualify for the 2020 Summer Olympics in Tokyo, where she came in 37th out of 37 competitors in the Women's 50 metre rifle three positions.